ASaiM/hmp_mock_tests/doc/report/report.md

     \label{asaim_humann2_comparison_results}
 \end{figure}

-## Comparison of results from *EBI metagenomics* and ASaiM
+## Comparison of *EBI metagenomics* results and ASaiM results

-Results from *EBI metagenomics* results and the ones from ASaiM are not directly comparable.
+*EBI metagenomics* results and ASaiM ones are not directly comparable.
 Several processing steps are then needed.

 With *MetaPhlAn* in ASaiM workflow, relative abundance of clades is computed on assigned reads.
 No count is made of non assigned reads.
-To compare relative abundances between *EBI metagenomics* and *ASaiM*, we focus on relative abundances computed on OTUS or reads with a complete taxonomic assignation from kingdom to family.
+To compare relative abundances between both pipelines, we focus on relative abundances computed on OTUS or reads with a complete taxonomic assignation from kingdom to family.
 These results are also compared to expected relative abundances obtained from sample descriptions (Table \ref{expected_species}).

 In both *EBI metagenomics* and ASaiM workflows (Figures \ref{ebi_pipeline} and \ref{asaim_workflow}), functional matches are grouped into GO slims terms.
 These terms are a subset of the terms in the whole Gene Ontology with a focus on microbial metabolic functions.
 They give a broad overview of the ontology content.
 To compare *EBI metagenomics* and ASaiM results, relative abundance of GO slim terms for both samples and both workflows are concatenated and compared, given the workflow depicted in Figure \ref{go_slim_comparison_workflow}.